juri-sinitson/jurisin/README.md

 ### Testing
 1. Add E2E (e.g. Cypress) tests using cypress which tests the app in productive mode or in the one similar to productive.
-2. Test filtering of images.
-It currently does not seem to work in jest.
-So you probably have to do it with E2E (e.g. Cypress) instead.
+2. Figure out how to test filtering of images in jest.
+Or do it with E2E (e.g. Cypress) instead.
 3. Figure out why http error is shown when testing manually or when mocking getError of the `ArtwokService`, but not when mocking the http-request like this:
 ```typescript
     httpMock.expectOne((req: HttpRequest<unknown>): boolean => {